6.1: How Enzymes Work

 Figure \(\PageIndex{2}\): An energy diagram for an endergonic reaction (Image modified from: Chemistry LibreTexts, 6.9)

 Anything that can stabilize the charges on the intermediate will also stabilize the developing charges in the transition state.
-This lowers the energy of the transition state and catalyzes the reaction.
-This section will investigate the mechanism underlying the catalysis by small molecules of chemical reactions.
-Presumably, biological macromolecular catalysts (like protein enzymes) will use similar mechanisms in their catalytic effects (which will be discussed in the next section).
+This lowers the energy of the transition state, thereby catalyzing the reaction.
+This section will investigate the mechanisms underlying the catalysis of chemical reactions by small molecules.
+Presumably, biological macromolecular catalysts (such as protein enzymes) will use similar mechanisms in their catalysis (which will be discussed in the next section).

 Catalysts, including enzymes, can stabilize transition states in at least five ways.